There are many meanings of the word Utkat, some of them are proud, fierce, superior, etc.

 - Exhale and release your arms to your sides into Samathiti (equal standing posture).

-- If it is too difficult to hold the posture, make it dynamic (inhale hands up, exhale bend knees, inhale straighten, exhale hands down and repeat 20 times)
+- Make it dynamic (inhale hands up, exhale bend knees, inhale straighten, exhale hands down and repeat 20 times)

 - Strengthens the ankles, thighs, calves, and spine